Preclinical Manual of Conservative Dentistry and Endodontics

 Description

 This manual provides step-by-step pictures and illustrations of the various laboratory exercises, which students have to learn and perform in their first and second year BDS course for the preclinical conservative dentistry examination.
-This is the only book of its kind that would serve as a guide for learning as well as practicing the exercises on both plaster and typodont models in the preclinical laboratory.
+This is the only book of its kind that would serve as a guide for learning as well as practicing the exercises on models in the preclinical laboratory

 Table of Contents